panchorivasf/SoundEcology2/README.md

 ### Spectrogram settings:

-Using the ***seewave*** package's `spectro()` function, the spectrogram settings are now fully customizable.
+The spectrogram settings are now fully customizable.
 The first version of the package was developed when the `spectro()` function from the seewave package did not normalize spectrograms by default.
 In one of the early seewave updates, this behavior changed, and spectrograms began to be normalized by the maximum value within the recording, which is problematic when comparing metrics based on non-focal recordings (i.e., soundscape recordings).
 SoundEcology2 uses non-normalized spectrograms by default.

 ### dB scale: